Abdullah-dev123/Keystrokes-Capture-Tool/README.md

 ## 🚀 How It Works

-1. `client.py`: Captures keystrokes and sends them to a specified server
+1. `client.py`: Captures keystrokes and sends them to the specified server
-2. `server.py`: Listens for incoming connections and stores logs in `logs.txt`
+2. `server.py`: Listens for incoming connections and writes logs to `logs.txt`

 ---